Cross-forest migration from Exchange 2010 to Exchange 2019/2016/2013

 Make sure that the software user who runs the migration is a local administrator.

-- Protocol – you need to select MAPI protocol if you connect to Exchange 2007.
+You need to choose the MAPI protocol if you connect to Exchange 2010 without SP1.
+Otherwise, you should use EWS.

-- Server connection – there you can allow the program to automatically recognize the Exchange server located within your network or select it manually from the picker.
+- Server connection – here you can allow the program to automatically recognize the Exchange server located within your network or select it manually from the picker.

 - Service account – in this step, the program creates a service responsible for accessing mailboxes selected for migration.
 As the service works under the administrator's MAPI profile, enter the administrator's email address and password.
 By default, the currently logged administrator's email address is filled in automatically.
 However, you can change it by clicking Browse and selecting another user's email address from the picker.